ROCm/rocDecode/docs/install/install.md

 ## Samples

 The tool provides a few samples to decode videos [here](samples/).
-Please refer to the individual folders to build and run the samples.
+Refer to the individual folders to build and run the samples.

 ### Sample prerequisites